Cardoso slams ‘dry pitch’ after Sundowns draw against Bay

 “If they [Pirates] drew [against Chiefs], obviously it’s a missed opportunity [for them to go the top].
 It’s even more dramatic because we should have won and went top of the table,” the Sundowns coach said.

-“Butthere’s five matches to be played and we have what it takes to win all those matches.
-We lost four points in the last two matches after having 10 or 11 victories in a row, so it’s obviously not ideal in the title race but we will turn it around.”
+“But there are five matches to be played and we have what it takes to win all those matches.
+We lost four points in the last two matches after having 10 or 11 victories in a row, so it’s obviously not ideal in the title race, but we will turn it around.”

 “We have to take it game by game, but it seems like we’re going to play somewhere in the countryside [at Seshego Stadium].
 I don’t even know the name of it.
 It’s a big, nice stadium for this level of matches, so we’ll be very pleased to go there and play,” Cardoso said sarcastically.